opensearch-project/ml-commons/docs/tutorials/agent_framework/build_your_own_chatbot.md

   ]
 }
 ```
-Create model with connector id in response:
+Create a model using the connector ID from the response:
 ```
 POST /_plugins/_ml/models/_register?deploy=true
 {